hyerland/Fungi/README.md

   - 80% of fungi can be configurable to fit any server's needs.
 From anime servers to reading clubs, fungi can surely find a place.
 - 🔨 100% Free, and Open Source
   - Being able to be open source means every single feature and configuration is free and open to you to edit.
 No hidden traps. 🎈
+- ✨ Early Development
+  - Fungi is being actively developed and improved from features to bug fixes and improvements in which came from your support and voices.

 > Visit the documentation website for a more pleasing viewing experience: [https://fungibot.netlify.app](https://fungibot.netlify.app)